lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Usage**: `src/components/layouts/ResultsLayout2.tsx`
   - Continue toggling `isSourceModalOpen` via the Source button; no additional layout overrides are required now that the modal self-manages its fullscreen styling.

+### Gameplay History Lock Reinforcement (2025-10-29)

+- **Component**: `src/pages/GameRoundPage.tsx`
+  - Back navigation during active rounds now uses a reusable history lock context that writes sentinel `pushState` / `replaceState` entries containing a `__historyLock` marker. `popstate`, `visibilitychange`, and `focus` handlers call `reinforce()` to immediately restore the locked URL and push the user forward if they attempt to leave mid-round.
+  - When adding new leave flows (e.g., modals or automatic redirects), call `setHistoryLocked(false)` before navigation so the cleanup removes listeners and unlocks the history stack.
+Always reset `leavingRef.current = true` before external redirects so the guards know navigation is intentional.

+### Round Timer Defaults (2025-10-29)

+- **Settings Source**: `src/lib/useSettingsStore.ts`
+  - The global timer setting now initializes at **120 seconds (2 minutes)** so both Solo and Compete modes start with a 2-minute round by default.
+- **Solo / Practice**: `src/components/GlobalSettingsModal.tsx`
+  - Defaults shown in the modal reflect the 120-second timer and persist this value to local storage when saved.
+- **Compete Lobby**: `src/pages/Room.tsx`
+  - The host slider/input fall back to 120 seconds when no authoritative timer is present, keeping multiplayer sessions aligned with the new default.
+- **Game Runtime**: `src/contexts/GameContext.tsx`
+  - `roundTimerSec` now uses the settings store’s value (120 seconds when unset) to drive in-round countdowns for all modes unless overridden by an authoritative multiplayer timer.

 ### Leaderboard Current User Card (2025-10-28)

 - **Component**: `src/pages/LeaderboardPage.tsx`